Welcome to The Pier Center for Autism, an organization that provides compassionate care for individuals with autism

 The Pier Center for Autism has launched a capital campaign to raise $1.5 million to build a new facility at 4061 Stadium Drive.

 The project will allow the state-of-the-art center to double its capacity and expand services for area families.

 “We have no choice but to build a new facility”, said Gary Turbes, executive director of Mid-Step Services, which operates the center.
 “We currently have over 60 families on the waiting list for services; that is nearly the same number of families that we are currently serving.”

 “Having The Pier Center for Autism in Siouxland has been a tremendous benefit to the community,” said Josh Cobbs, The Pier Center founder and parent of a young adult with autism.
 “Having a local facility helps alleviate the need for some travel to Des Moines or Iowa City for appointments.”

-Studies show 1 in 59 children are diagnosed with autism spectrum disorder (ASD).
-For boys, the ratio is 1 in 37, and for girls, 1 in 151.
+Studies show 1 in 54 children are diagnosed with autism spectrum disorder (ASD).

 A goal of the new center is to expand services to include occupational therapy, physical therapy, speech and language therapy and mental health services and educational/day behavioral programs.

 More space also is needed to expand current applied behavioral analysis therapy, Social Smarts, parent education, and daily living skills programs.